 Know Before You Go

-The walk is shortest from the Edison Johnson Aquatics Center, but you can park at the dog park or Northgate Park.
-The trail is paved and multi-use, and the unpaved pathway to the dinosaur is short.
+The walk is shortest from the Edison Johnson Aquatics Center (0.1 mi total), but you can park at the dog park or Northgate Park.
+The trail leading from the EJAC parking lot is paved and multi-use, and takes you to a pedestrian crosswalk to the unpaved pathway leading to the dinosaur.
 You can see the dinosaur from the trail.